 Tag: Suffering

 It shifted in a moment.
 Heaven made robes for earth.
 An animal was killed and skinned, and its blood saturated the earth.
 The skins were handed to two people who suddenly knew too much about vulnerability and nothing but a dim reminder of the innocence with which they began that day.
 They were terrified.
-But the Lord God had… Continue reading Grace
+But the Lord God had… Continue reading Grace is a Person

 Orchestral Joy